petio-team/petio/README.md

 # petio

 To build all images and start in docker
-`make docker`
+`make build`

-once running access the admin dash at http://localhost:7777/admin/ (ensure trailing slash) follow setup, once set up finishes admin login will be available to access dashboard, to access user frontend http://localhost:7777
+Once running access the admin dash at http://localhost:7777/admin/ (ensure trailing slash) follow setup, once set up finishes admin login will be available to access dashboard, to access user frontend http://localhost:7777